Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Integration checks
 -------------------

-Integration checks refer officially supported restrictions an app command can have for invocation.
+Integration checks refer to the officially supported restrictions an app command can have for invocation.
 A user needs to pass all checks on a command in order to be able to invoke and see the command on their client.

 Since this behaviour is handled by Discord alone, bots can't add any extra or custom behaviour.